-For more insight into SERPS and how to use Google's algorithm to your advantage, Dan Golden, Vice-President at Huble Digital USA, held a 30-minutes insightful webinar at our Grow with Inbound event.
+For more insight into SERPS and how to use Google's algorithm to your advantage, you can watch a 30-minute insightful webinar at our Grow with Inbound event.
 You can click here to gain access to the recording.

 4. Rethink your use of social media — SEO drives 1000%+ more traffic!

 You’re more likely to be found via an SEO-optimised organic search, than through social media.
 In fact, according to a recent BrightEdge study, 53% of all trackable website traffic is from organic search, with less than 1% from organic social.